3scale/3scale-operator/doc/redis-sentinel-tls.md

 ### Prepare TLS Certificates
 Before you can configure Redis and Sentinel to use TLS, you'll need to create and configure certificates for the Redis server, Sentinel, and optionally for the client.

 **Note**: To correctly generate the Redis server and Sentinel certificates, you need to use their services IPs as the Common Names (CN) in the certificates.
-If you haven’t set up the services yet, please refer to **Section 4** to create the Redis server and Sentinel services, before continue to next item.
+If you haven’t set up the services yet, please refer to following sections to create [Redis service](#create-redis-service) and [Sentinel service](#sentinel-service) before continuing to the next section to generate the TLS certificates.
 Once the services are running, use their respective IPs as the CN when generating the certificates.

 #### Create Redis Service
 - Service is created with ClusterIP type (default, not defined) - for Internal cluster usage and for HA.

 ```yaml